Overcoming the Spirit of Frustration

 I have a gift for you today.
 Set Free: Let God Do What You Cannot explores ten realms in which most of us need God to work in our lives and bring balance and peace.
 We’ll talk about finding freedom from fear, worry, insecurity, bad habits, emotional pain, and more.
 This short online devotional will bless you as you let God accomplish what you’ve been unable to achieve through willpower.
 Get your download for free with promo code GRACE right here.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
-Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence.
-Find this life-changing book in eBook form for free on the Kindle Unlimited Plan or for 12.99 in print right here.
-(You can sign up for a free three-month Kindle Unlimited trial if you are not a member.)
+Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

 Calling all moms and daughters!

-Additionally, my 12-year-old daughter, Bekah, and I wrote a mother-daughter devotional book to help mothers and daughters grow closer together while connecting with God.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
-Multitudes of mothers, daughters, mentors, and younger women are being transformed by this book!
-You can buy your paperback or get your free Kindle Unlimited eBook on Amazon right here.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.